#DiveHairDontCare

 For these very reasons, I came to the scuba-oriented decision that it was time for the hair to go bye bye.

 And you know what?
 Everything IS easier.
 Swimming laps: no cap needed, and when I do use a cap, I don’t rip out half my hair.
 Helping out for DM training: no tying and retying hair and the mask doesn’t rip it.
-Dry suit diving: bloody bliss.
+Dry suit diving: bliss.

 So here’s to the scuba version of #ShortHairDontCare